Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/intro.md

 ---
 # Tutorials

-This section provides guide and usage example on several selected boards.
+This section provides guide and some usage example on several selected boards.